sneha961/AI-Agent/readme.md

 - **Query Answering**: Uses AI models to answer user queries.
 - **Tool Integration**:
-  - Wikipedia search
+  - Wikipedia Tool: Retrieves information from Wikipedia.
-  - DuckDuckGo search
+  - DuckDuckGo Search Tool: Performs web searches.
-  - Save results to a file
+  - Save Tool: Saves the generated summary or data to a file.

 - **Structured Output**: Generates structured responses with titles, summaries, references, and tools used.
 - **Extensible**: Easily add more tools or customize the assistant's behavior.